dmidlo/histdata.com-tools/README.md

 ```

 Cleanup mode is a dry run unless `--apply` is present.
 It removes downloaded
-ZIP, CSV, XLS, and XLSX source artifacts while preserving internal `.data`
+ZIP and CSV source artifacts while preserving internal `.data` caches.
+Use
-caches.
-Use `cleanup status` to inspect cache counts, pending source cleanup,
+`cleanup status` to inspect cache counts, pending source cleanup, disk pressure,
-disk pressure, runtime state, and offline workflow snapshots for a symbol or
+runtime state, and offline workflow snapshots for a symbol or instrument group
-instrument group without shelling out to `find`, `df`, `ps`, or raw Temporal
+without shelling out to `find`, `df`, `ps`, or raw Temporal commands.
+Add
-commands.
-Add `--json` for the stable scriptable payload.
+`--json` for the stable scriptable payload.

 ---